 All the Bible stories that follow this creation poem, all the sacred prophesies and songs, all the history and proverbs, and yes, even the poem itself, are they not just interpretations of these holy echoes?
 We fill the silence with a sound, and with that sound establish an order, make a way, find a purpose, or get our direction.
 In this Spirit we orient ourselves in the spinning chaos of our cosmos, setting up sacred pathways, holy symbols, and lasting structures to empower those who come after us.
 Maybe with these words or that ritual they will find their way, and maybe they will do it better.
 It is right for us to call this Spirit and its work, “Holy,” for we must not take it lightly, but let us not be so arrogant as to call it dogmatic.

 So I say all this because the word “theology” gets a bad rap.
 A helpful definition for theology is “God-talk,” but can also mean “God-order/reason.”
 Interestingly, following our poem, it seems as though God talking gave rise to a lot of talk about God, and like creation these conversations are wonderfully diverse.
-Unfortunately, however, the history of religion is replete with its leaders, and theologians supposing that their talk about and reasoning of God is the only true order of things and therefore others must fall silent before their dogma.
-They turn the conversation into a monologue, and setting up their voice as thought it was God’s they demand the world orient itself to their words.
-Yet, God does not cry out from the heavens, denouncing their arrogance; instead God’s Spirit simply troubles waters of the faithful urging them to speak up.
+Unfortunately, the history of religion is replete with leaders and theologians supposing that their talk about and reasoning of God is the only true order of things and therefore others must fall silent before their dogma.
+They turn the conversation into a monologue, and setting up their voice as though it was God’s, they demand the world orient itself to their words.
+God, however, does not cry out from the heavens, denouncing their arrogance; instead God’s Spirit simply troubles the waters of the faithful urging them to speak up.

 So, in the spirit of courageously speaking up in the name of God, I want to introduce you to the word “theopoetics.”
 Deriving from the Greek “poiesis” (to create), theopoetics means “God making/creating/doing.”
 Theopoetics is a way of doing theology that not only celebrates how God creates us, but also explores how we in turn create God through language, culture, ritual, tradition, and art among other things.
-While traditionally theology is concerned with speaking properly about God; theopoetic asks “what novel images of God do we invite when we speak, think, and engage with God in different manners, in creative ways, and with others.”
-For me, theology and theopoetics are not totally distinct; rather I believe that theopoetic can be an empowering way to do theology with a community.
+While traditionally theology is concerned with speaking properly about God; theopoetics asks “what novel images of God do we invite when we speak, think, and engage with God in different manners, in creative ways, and with others, with strangers, with friends?”
+For me, theology and theopoetics are not totally distinct; rather I believe that theopoetics can be an empowering way to do theology with a community.